grebenyukaa/se_ascii_movies/README.md

   1. Create somewhere on the same grid 3 LCD screens, named "movie theater screen left", "movie theater screen center" and "movie theater screen right".
 Set them in "text and images" mode.
   1. Put GUIDs of your storage "volumes" into the programmable block's CustomData.
 One GUID per row.
 Keep in mind, that order matters, so I recommend to just copy-paste [those](https://github.com/grebenyukaa/se_ascii_movies/blob/master/src/Program.cs#L39) omitting quotation marks.
   1. Look for movies/output/alphabet.txt file.
   1. Put contents of this file into [this variable in Ingame.cs_](https://github.com/grebenyukaa/se_ascii_movies/blob/master/Ingame.cs_#L353).
-This is a base64 encoded alphabet of the LZW encoding/decoding algorithm.
+This is a base64 encoded alphabet of the LZW encoding/decoding algorithm, relevant only to your movie.
   1. Put contents of [Ingame.cs_](https://github.com/grebenyukaa/se_ascii_movies/blob/master/Ingame.cs_) into the code of the programmable block.
   1. Run the code.